Nootaku/scores-bass-covers/README.md

 ### Information
 This repository contains a collection of scores that I've transcribed over time when learning new songs.<br>Although I have been the one to write the scores, I want go give credit to the original artists and bass players I've gotten my inspiration from.
 Everything will be listed below.

+***IF YOU POSSESS THE RIGHTS OF A SONG LISTED BELOW*** and you want me to remove the access to the score I have written for the song.
+Feel free to contact me as I have no problems removing a song.

 Feel free to use my scores if you want to learn one of the songs.
 However, do not go against any local or global copyright laws.

 Final piece of information:<br>